IEF events at the

 Personal and Professional Accountability: An Ethical Challenge

-Dr. Arthur Dahl, International Environment Forum, Switzerland, and retired senior UNEP official, repeated for this different audience the presentation he gave yesterday on "Personal and Professional Accountability: An Ethical Challenge" which is available at http://iefworld.org/ddahl15h and as a presentation.
+Dr. Arthur Dahl, International Environment Forum, Switzerland, and retired senior UNEP official, repeated for this different audience the presentation he gave the day before on "Personal and Professional Accountability: An Ethical Challenge" which is available at https://iefworld.org/ddahl15h and as a presentation.
 Watch the video at https://vimeo.com/152637286 or https://www.youtube.com/watch?v=NULnwDZFvM0.

 This was followed by a lively discussion that continued in the corridors long after the end of the session.